johalnes/data-science-site/docs/onboarding-installation.md

 ---

-__Insurance analtyics uses a combination of Python (preffered) and R for analytical procjets, ETL and scripting.__
+__Insurance risk uses a combination of Python (preffered) and R for analytical procjets, ETL and scripting.__

 ### Program List